univrs-cloud/virgo/README.md

 git clone --branch arm64 https://github.com/univrs-cloud/virgo.git
 ```

-If you want to generate a 64 bits image from a Raspberry Pi running a 32 bits
-version, you need to add `arm_64bit=1` to your `config.txt` file and reboot your
-machine.
-This will restart your machine with a 64 bits kernel.
-This will only
-work from a Raspberry Pi with a 64-bit capable processor (i.e. Raspberry Pi Zero
-2, Raspberry Pi 3 or Raspberry Pi 4).

 ## `binfmt_misc`

 Linux is able to execute binaries from other architectures, meaning that it should be
-possible to make use of `virgo` on an x86_64 system, even though it will be running
+possible to make use of `virgoOS` on an x86_64 system, even though it will be running
 ARM binaries.
 This requires support from the [`binfmt_misc`](https://en.wikipedia.org/wiki/Binfmt_misc)
 kernel module.